 The Netherlands is the EU’s largest importer of Canadian products after the United Kingdom and Italy.
 Top Canadian exports to the Netherlands were mineral ores, mineral fuels and oils, nickel, oil seeds, and aluminum.
 Top Canadian imports from the Netherlands were primarily mineral fuels and oils, machinery, beverages, pharmaceuticals, and electrical machinery and equipment.
 Canada’s bilateral trade in services with the Netherlands totalled nearly $2.7 billion in 2013.
 Services exports totalled $963 million (12th position globally), while services imports totalled $1.7 billion (9th position globally).

 The Netherlands is an economy based on trade and is often referred to as the ‘gateway to Europe’ with an enormous transport logistics infrastructure built around the port of Rotterdam, (the largest in Europe) and Amsterdam’s Schiphol Airport.
-Rotterdam handles more than 25% of Canadian exports to Europe, while Schiphol Airport handles daily and direct flights from Canada by KLM, Air Transat, and shortly Air Canada and Sunwing.
+Rotterdam handles more than 25% of Canadian exports to Europe, while Schiphol Airport handles daily and direct flights from Canada by KLM, Air Transat, Air Canada, Jet Airways and Sunwing.